SpacesOfPlay/minc-dev/LANGUAGE.md

 | 2 | `lib/helpers.mc` from cwd, walking up ancestors | project lib |
 | 3 | compiler's bundled `lib/` | stdlib |

+The selective `from` clause takes either form: `from "path.mc"` is path-relative like a quoted import; `from name` uses the bare-import lib-search.
+The listed names are visible only in the importing file; the rest of the module stays hidden but fully compiled, so listed functions may call unlisted ones.
+A full import of the same module, from any file and in any order, makes all of it visible everywhere.
+Listing a name the module doesn't define, or a `private` one, is an error; so is defining a name that collides with a hidden name of a selectively-imported module.
+Types and enum values are not filtered.

 ### Private

 ```c